LLMAgent

 Prompt Execution, Interpretation, and Sessions

 The lowest direct method is complete().
-It expects a prompt string and optional history, tier, model, tags, and context, forwards those values to the configured invoker strategy, records input and output character counts, logs per-call telemetry, and returns the provider output as a string.
+It expects a prompt string and optional history, model, tags, context, and cancellation signal, forwards those values to the configured invoker strategy, records input and output character counts, logs per-call telemetry, and returns the provider output as a string.
+Model resolution happens inside the invoker strategy: when an explicit model is provided it is used directly; when only tags are provided, the invoker looks up the first tag in the agent's modelConfig mapping and uses the associated model name.
+If neither model nor tags resolve to a concrete name, the invoker falls back to the configured default model.
 This is the most direct general-purpose surface offered by the class.

 executePrompt() builds on that lower layer.
 It can prepend memory segments such as global, user, session, or skill short memory to the prompt context and then routes the request through the task-execution helper.
 When responseShape is declared, it also performs bounded post-processing on the returned text.
 For json, it extracts JSON and throws if parsing fails.
 For code, it strips code fences.
 For json-code, it extracts a JSON object and requires that the object contain a code field.
 The method therefore does not “understand” arbitrary schemas, but it does centralize the output-coercion patterns used by the rest of the runtime.